sukil11/Employee_Attrition_Prediction/README.md

 ---

-This project will help you gain hands-on experience in **data preprocessing, EDA, machine learning, and deployment**, making it a great addition to your portfolio!
+This project will help you gain hands-on experience in **data preprocessing, EDA, machine learning, and deployment**, making it a great addition to our portfolio!